trinodb/trino/docs/src/main/sphinx/connector/bigquery.rst

 SQL support
 -----------

-The connector provides read and write access to data and metadata in the BigQuery database.
-In addition to the :ref:`globally available
-<sql-globally-available>` and :ref:`read operation <sql-read-operations>`
-statements, the connector supports the following features:
+The connector provides read and write access to data and metadata in the BigQuery database, though write access is limited.
+In addition to the :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements, the connector supports the following features:

 * :doc:`/sql/create-table`
 * :doc:`/sql/drop-table`